 The extent and type of neurologic deficits from gunshot injuries to the thoracolumbar spine vary.

 A complete neurological deficit is more common than incomplete deficits in these injuries.
-Neural injury occurs due to blast effect in which the bullet’s energy is absorbed and transmitted to the soft tissues.
+Neural injury occurs due to the blast effect in which the bullet’s energy is absorbed and transmitted to the soft tissues.

 The fractures associated with low-velocity gunshot wounds are generally stable fractures.
 Most of these cases have a low infection rate but transintestinal gunshot wounds, where the bullet passes through the colon, intestine, or stomach before passing through the spine carry a significantly higher rate of infection.